carderne/predictive-mapping-global-power/README.md

 - Filter based on slope/altitude?
 Pre-filter NTL, set higher cost, post-filter again
 - Post-filter oceans or split islands
 - Drop outside of 60deg N/S
+- Remove ~50km past HV in some countries
+- Use HV and MV everywhere.
+Use MV05 in very dense/developed countries.
+Don't use in other areas/exclude from mountainous?

 # Preparation
 ## Sources